 After President John F. Kennedy’s shocking assassination in November 1963, First Lady Jackie Kennedy wanted his gravesite to be as accessible as possible, saying, “He belongs to the people.”
-As preparations were made, many people believed that JFK would be interred in Massachusetts where he was born and raised.
+As preparations were made, many citizens from across the United States believed that JFK would be interred in Massachusetts where he was born and raised.
 After all, at that time, only two presidents were buried outside of their native states and in the nation’s capital.

 While visiting Arlington National Cemetery on Veterans Day, just a few weeks before his death, JFK stood on the grounds of the Arlington House high on a hill above the national cemetery.
 As he took in the sweeping views of the rolling green hills and fall foliage, his eyes continued across the Potomac River to the Lincoln Memorial and Washington Monument.
 He wistfully said that the views were so spectacular that he “could stay here forever.”

-And so, in consultation with JFK’s younger brother, Bobby, and Secretary of Defense Robert S. McNamara, Jackie selected a plot just below Arlington House that established the site of the Kennedy family graves and offered her late husband the forever view he requested.
+And so, in consultation with JFK’s younger brother, Robert F. Kennedy (AKA “Bobby”), and Secretary of Defense Robert S. McNamara, Jackie selected a plot just below Arlington House.
+This established the site of the Kennedy family graves and offered her late husband the forever view he requested.

 Approximately three million people visit Arlington National Cemetery each year, and JFK’s grave is one of the most visited within the 624-acre site.
 But JFK is not the only US president buried at Arlington.